musicterms/MusicTerms.GitHub.io/terms/conditions.md

 ### 5.1 Open Source License (MIT)

 Our Service adheres to the MIT Open Source License.
-This means you are free to use, copy, and modify the software, but the original license and copyright notice must be included.
+This means you can use, copy, and modify the software for free, but you must give credit to the original author.
 For more details, please refer to the [full text of the MIT License](https://opensource.org/licenses/MIT).

 ### 5.2 AlphaBrate Pure Web Experience Development License (APWED)